Wednesday, February 21, 2018 | 7:30pm

 About This Performance

-Emmanuel Pahud and pianist Alessio Bax, will explore works originally written for other instruments, highlighting how the flute can bring out new facets of familiar music including music by Mozart, Schubert, Bach and Mendelssohn.
+Emmanuel Pahud and pianist Alessio Bax, will explore works originally written for other instruments, highlighting how the flute can bring out new facets of familiar music including music by Mozart, Schubert, Poulenc and Mendelssohn.

 Swiss-and-French flautist Emmanuel Pahud began studying music at the age of six.
 He graduated in 1990 with the Premier Prix from the Paris Conservatoire, and went on studying with Aurèle Nicolet.
 He won 1st Prize at the Duino, Kobe and Geneva Competitions, and at age 22 Emmanuel joined the Berliner Philharmoniker as Principal Flute under Claudio Abbado, a position which he still holds today.
 In addition, he enjoys an extensive international career as soloist and chamber musician.